ansys/pymotorcad/doc/source/user_guide/virtual_env_motorcad.rst

-The Python file path is updated accordingly, and the Python version is recognised by the Motor-CAD UI.
+The Python path is updated accordingly, and the Python version is recognised by the Motor-CAD UI.

 .. figure:: ../images/changed_python_location.png